-A runaway hit in both comic shops in the ’80s and ’90s and movie theatres in 2000, ’03, ’06, and last summer, the X-Men have been the heavy hitters in Marvel’s lineup for decades.
+A runaway hit in both comic shops in the ’80s and ’90s and movie theatres every few years since 2000, the X-Men were the heavy hitters in Marvel’s lineup for decades.
 However, it’s easy to forget that for much of the series’ existence, the X-Men were distant third-stringers in the Marvel Universe, with their comic book often relegated to reprints and even a lengthy stretch in cancellation.
 Much like one of their members, though, the X-Men would rise from the ashes, eventually becoming not only the company’s most popular and profitable book, but leading its expansion into toys, animation and the silver screen.
 But we’re getting ahead of ourselves…

 The X-Men first appeared in September 1963, in their first issue, X-MEN #1.
 Yet another creation of Marvel’s Silver-Age team supreme, writer/editor Stan Lee and artist/storyteller Jack Kirby, the X-Men started off with a deceptively simple premise, and one that still holds much significance to this day.
 Professor Charles Xavier, the most powerful mutant telepath on the planet, has founded Xavier’s School for Gifted Youngsters, a haven for children who were born just a little different: mutants.

 Later defined as homo superior, mutants are those born with extra powers or abilities that normal humans lack.
 At Xavier’s School, these children can learn to use their powers safely, without fear of persecution from a world that is growing increasingly fearful of mutants.
 Professor Xavier’s students, having sufficiently mastered their powers, often continue to serve their mentor as members of the “X-Men,” protecting the world against the machinations of other mutants who do not share Xavier’s more enlightened philosophy.
 Rather than co-existing peacefully with normal humans, these “evil” mutants seek conquest.